 These reductions and the performance we report to show progress against our Better Practices, Better Planet 2020 goal underestimate the actual AF&PA member GHG reductions because of a conservative convention we use in our calculations.
-Due to state Renewable Portfolio Standards, environmental regulations and market forces, the GHG intensity of purchased electricity has decreased 15 percent between 2005 and 2012.
-To make our measurements more comparable over time, however, we have held constant at 2005 levels national GHG emission factors associated with electricity and steam purchased by our mills and not reflected that decrease.
-If we adjust our reduction calculations to reflect the changes in the grid and to reflect the locations of our members’ mills, they would have achieved a 20.4 percent reduction from 2005 to 2016, instead of a 19.9 percent reduction.
+Due to state Renewable Portfolio Standards, environmental regulations and market forces, the GHG intensity of purchased electricity has decreased about 25 percent between 2005 and 2016.
+To make our measurements more comparable over time, however, we have held constant at 2005 levels national GHG emission factors associated with electricity purchased by our mills and not reflected that decrease.
+If we adjust our reduction calculations to reflect the changes in the grid and to reflect the locations of our members’ mills, they would have achieved approximately a 27 percent reduction from 2005 to 2016, instead of a 19.9 percent reduction.

 Combined Heat and Power Production

 AF&PA member pulp and paper mills self-generate the majority of electricity needed to run their facilities.
-In 2014, 56 percent of electricity needed to power member processes was self-generated.
-Forty-three percent of member mills generated more than half of their needed electricity.
-Eighteen percent of member mills also sold excess power to the grid.
+In 2016, 55 percent of electricity needed to power member processes was self-generated.
+Forty-six percent of member mills generated more than half of their needed electricity.
+Twenty-two percent of member mills also sold excess power to the grid.
 Much of this sold power was also renewable.

-Most of the water used for production of paper and wood products (88 percent from pulp and paper mills) is returned to the environment after treatment in a wastewater system, meaning that only 12 percent is “consumed” (water that evaporates during the manufacturing process or that is in products is considered “consumed”).
-The water that is returned to the environment is reused up to ten times in the mill before discharge.
+Eighty-eight percent of the water used for production of paper and wood products is returned to the environment after treatment in a wastewater system, meaning that only 12 percent is consumed (water that evaporates during the manufacturing process or that is in products is considered “consumed”).

 Our industry works to ensure that its natural resources will be as plentiful in the future as they are today.